Gin and Elephants. As combinations go, it’s not an obvious one. But Elephant Gin is more than just the obvious choice.

-This is why Elephant Gin has been funding an education centre, called The Wildlife Spirit.
+Together with Space For Elephants Foundation Elephant Gin has funded an education centre The Wildlife Spirit.
 The main purpose is to educate local youth and adults in the area on their country’s wildlife and environment, as well as give local and international visitors an opportunity to learn about elephants including their intelligence, importance in the ecosystem and need to protect them for future generations.

 Located in the Lobombo mountains, the Wildlife Spirit offers an a breath-taking view on lake Jozini and activities on elephants, ingenious plants, local arts & craft, elephant-dung-paper making and more.

 Caring for and fostering orphaned elephants